software-trizzey/djazzy-vscode/README.md

 Your feedback is crucial during this Beta phase!
 We're eager to hear about your experience, suggestions, and any issues you encounter.
 Here's how you can help:

-- **General Feedback**, **Report Bugs**, **Feature Requests**: If you encounter any issues, have an idea for a new feature, or any other feedback, please email us at [support@rome.dev](mailto:support@rome.dev).
+- **General Feedback**, **Report Bugs**, **Feature Requests**: If you encounter any issues, have an idea for a new feature, or any other feedback, please email us at [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com).

-Your input directly influences the development of When In Rome.
+Your input directly influences the development of Djangoly.
 Thank you for helping us create a better tool for the Django community!

 ## Roadmap 🗺️